abirnb01/birnbaum-etal_2022_LACwaterscarcity/README.md

 1. main_figures: contains R scripts and Jupyter notebook used to generate the figures found in the main body of the paper
 2. supplemental_figures: contains Jupyter notebook used to generate the figures found in the SI of the paper
 3. query_scripts: contains scripts used to process raw data
-4. LACwaterscarcity_env: yml file containing necessary dependencies to run the scripts in main_figures and supplemental_figures
+4. LACwaterscarcity_env: yml file containing necessary dependencies to run the scripts in main_figures_script.ipynb and supplemental_figures_script.ipynb

 The main_figures directory contains the following scripts:
 1. main_figures_script.ipynb: Jupyter notebook used to generate Figures 1, 2, 3, and 5 in the paper.
-The Jupyter notebook can also be accessed at:
 2. CART_regression_physicalwaterscarcity.R: R script used to generate data for Figure 2 (regression trees with bagging on physical water scarcity metric)
 3. CART_regression_waterprice.R: R script used to generate data for Figure 2 (regression trees with bagging on water price metric)
-4. CART_regression_cropprofit.R: R script used to generate data for Figure 2 (regression trees with bagging on crop profit metric)
+4. CART_regression_cropprofit.R: R script used to generate data for Figure 2 (regression trees with bagging on crop profit change metric)
-5. CART_classification_physicalwaterscarcity.R: R script used to generate classification trees in Figure 4 (physical water scarcity extremes)
+5. CART_classification_physicalwaterscarcity.R: R script used to generate classification trees in Figure 4 (severe physical water scarcity outcomes)
-6. CART_classification_waterprice.R: R script used to generate classification trees in Figure 6 (water price extremes)
+6. CART_classification_waterprice.R: R script used to generate classification trees in Figure 6 (severe water price outcomes)
-7. CART_classification_cropprofit.R: R script used to generate classification trees in Figure 7 (crop profit extremes)
+7. CART_classification_cropprofit.R: R script used to generate classification trees in Figure 7 (severe crop profit change outcomes)
-8. CART_classification_allmetricsextreme.R: R script used to generate classification trees in Figure 8 (extreme for all metrics)
+8. CART_classification_allmetrics_severe.R: R script used to generate classification trees in Figure 8 (severe outcomes for all three metrics)

 The supplemental_figures directory contains the Jupyter notebook supplemental_figures.ipynb used to generate the figures in the supplement